gabyscode0123/base-shift/README.md

-# baseshift
+# Baseshift

-`baseshift` is a one-screen Flutter iOS app for converting integer values between binary, decimal, octal, and hexadecimal.
+`Baseshift` is a single-screen Flutter iOS app for converting integer values between binary, decimal, octal, and hexadecimal.

 ## Features